Grade Appeal Guide

 No additional information or arguments can be added after the hearing has begun.

 All evidence is distributed to all parties before the appeal hearing.

 You may have one advisor present at the hearing but you must include that information on your appeal application.
 The advisor cannot be a witness, and cannot speak on your behalf.

 You will have the opportunity to make statements to the panel and to question witnesses.

 After the Hearing Panel has reviewed the evidence and heard arguments from all sides of the dispute, it will give its decision.
 The decision of the Hearing Panel will be confirmed in a letter to the individuals concerned.

 It is important for everybody concerned that appeals be settled as quickly as possible.
-Therefore please pay close attention to the time limits around filing a grade appeal.
-If you fail to meet a deadline or fail to appear at any meetings prescribed throughout the appeal process, it will be assumed that you have withdrawn your appeal and the dispute will be considered as resolved.
+Therefore please pay close attention to the TIME LIMITS around filing a grade appeal.
+If you fail to meet a deadline or fail to appear at any meetings scheduled throughout the appeal process, it will be assumed that you have withdrawn your appeal and the dispute will be considered as resolved.

 The Director may extend deadlines by a few days when there are extenuating circumstances, but this is very rare and fairness to both sides is considered.